MarcoDorantes/XlsxCommand/README.md

 # XlsxCommand

 ## Summary
-`XlsxCommand` is a PowerShell 7 Module with the following CmdLets: (1) CmdLet `Export-WorksheetXlsx` to create Excel XLSX format files, and (2) CmdLet `Import-WorksheetXlsx` to read from Excel XLSX format files.
+`XlsxCommand` is a PowerShell 7 Module with the following CmdLets: (1) `Export-WorksheetXlsx` to create files as Excel XLSX format, and (2) `Import-WorksheetXlsx` to read from files as Excel XLSX format.

 The cell data processing of both included CmdLets are based on a strict two-dimensional tabular data structure with rows and columns, i.e., a ‘*table*’.
 The first row is the header row with the names for each column.
 The next rows are data rows.